 It was played at 3.04% of live shows.

 “If I Could” was penned by Trey while distressed by a blue funk being experienced by his good friend (and famous “First Fan”), Amy Skelton.
 Frustrated by her sadness over a recent breakup and feeling helpless, he wrote a song to cheer her up.
-In it he takes them both away from worldly concerns and indulges his own desire to escape the physical constraints of gravity by running over oceans, floating through the clouds, and moving effortlessly through time and space.
-While the lyrics were initially written from Trey's voice alone, the use of female vocals in the second verse on the studio version gives the song a more romantic call and response quality, perhaps reflecting a desire to escape together from the dull realities of workaday life and day-to-day pain.
-The result is a journey of child-like innocence, joy, and empathy.
-Ultimately it functions for the listener as a beautiful love song, platonic or romantic.
+In it he takes them both away from worldly concerns, and indulges his own desire to escape the physical constraints of gravity by running over oceans, floating through the clouds, and moving effortlessly through time and space.
+While the lyrics were initially written from Trey's voice alone, the use of female vocals in the second verse on the Hoist version gives the song a more romantic call and response quality, perhaps reflecting a desire to escape together from the dull realities of workaday life and day-to-day pain.
+The result is a journey of childlike innocence, joy, and empathy.
+Ultimately it functions for the listener as a beautiful love song – platonic, or romantic.

 The most popular versions of virtually every Phish song are to be found in live performances.
-In contrast the Hoist version of “If I Could” – featuring the renowned bluegrass fiddler and singer Alison Krauss and strings by The Richard Greene Fourteen – is widely considered one of the band's most profoundly beautiful offerings that deserves your attention.
+In contrast, the Hoist version of “If I Could” – featuring the renowned bluegrass fiddler and singer Alison Krauss and strings by The Richard Greene Fourteen – is widely considered one of the band's most profoundly beautiful offerings of the song.